sec-deadlines/sec-deadlines.github.io/README.md

 Based on [ai-deadlines](https://aideadlin.es) by @abshkdz

+## Is my entry in scope?

+This page is meant to host academic conference or workshop deadlines.

+To check if an entry is a good fit for this page, in general, I would check for the following:
+* Is there a "Call For Papers"?
+Is there a link for submissions?
+Are there formatting guidelines (page limits, style guide) etc?
+* Is security, privacy, or cryptography mentioned in the list of topics?
+* Is there a review process?
+Does the website name a general chair, program chair, or program committee?
+* If accepted, will the paper be published in a proceedings?

+If "Yes" to all of the above, then the conference or workshop is likely a good fit.

 ## Adding/updating a conference

 * Read the data format description below. **Note that the timezone format sign is inverted** (e.g., UTC+7 is written as `Etc/GMT-7`).
 It's [not a bug][0].
 I hate this format too.
 I'd be happy to move to a different timezone JavaScript library that uses a friendlier format, but I don't have time for that.
 * Update `_data/conferences.yml`.
 You can do that on GitHub or locally after forking the repo.
+* Please check if an entry for a prior year's offering exists; if so, please update the prior entry, rather than adding a new one.
 * Send a pull request

 ### Conference entry record